Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 Retrospectives are also a meeting that provides a space to reflect and learn, in order to improve the efficiency of a team.
 They ideally include all the people that might help finding better ways of delivering value (product, tech, ux...).
 Why not use them, then?

+We’d like to start by stating that by no means the concerns meeting should substitute retrospectives.
+These meetings have different, though sometimes a bit overlapping, scopes.
+We think that they are both useful and should be complementary.

+Still, there are reasons why we think that concerns should be discussed in a different meeting than the retrospective.

+On one hand, there’s the matter of who can best contribute to the discussion and of not wasting people’s time in unnecessary meetings.
+As we described earlier, concerns are a way to detect waste in the part of the software value stream comprising development to delivery.
+This means that most concerns are technical in nature, so for most of the discussions there would be no point in having non technical people in the meeting as this would waste their time.
+We think that this is true, regardless of having or not a healthy dynamic between product and engineering.

-As we said before, the engineering team should decide what caring work to work on.
-They are the ones that work with the system and know where the friction and inefficiencies are happening.
-This would follow the lean principle of [Empowering the team](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team).
-The DevOps movement also defends that engineering should spend the time devoted to caring work as they see fit<a href="#nota12"><sup>[12]</sup></a>.
+On the other hand, we wanted to protect the team’s autonomy to decide which caring work to do because they are the ones that work with the system and know where the friction and inefficiencies are happening, and have better information to fix them.
+We think that this makes sense from the point of view of the lean principle of [Empowering the team](https://en.wikipedia.org/wiki/Lean_software_development#Empower_the_team).
+Besides, the DevOps movement also defends that engineering should spend the time devoted to caring work as they see fit<a href="#nota12"><sup>[12]</sup></a> (which for them amounts to at least 20% of the team’s time).

-The cultural dynamics that surrounded the B2B team when we started working with them, was characterised by a strong power imbalance between the product and tech teams which left little autonomy and agency to the engineers.
-In order to create a safe space that fostered the autonomy of the engineering team to decide which caring work to do next, we decided to set a strong boundary by having a separate concerns meeting in which only the members of the engineering team could participate.
+Besides, the cultural dynamic around the B2B team when we started, was characterised by a strong power imbalance between the product and engineering teams which left the latter little autonomy and agency.
+In order to create a space safe from this vicious dynamic, we decided to discuss the concerns in a separate meeting in which only the members of the engineering team could participate.
+This strong boundary fostered the autonomy of the engineering team and made caring work possible<a href="#nota13"><sup>[13]</sup></a>.

-We believe that, even in the case of having healthy dynamics between product and engineering, there’s still a matter of scope and audience.
-Concerns are mainly focused on technical work, so for most of the discussions there would be no point in having non technical people in the meeting as this would waste their time<a href="#nota13"><sup>[13]</sup></a>.
+Having said that, some concerns needed a different approach.

-As we mentioned before, even though we tried that the discussion of the concerns and the proposed corrective actions focused on what the engineering team could control and change at any given moment, some concerns might go beyond that, or required knowledge that the members of the team didn’t have yet.
+1. Concerns that went beyond what the engineering team could control and change, or that required knowledge that the members of the team didn’t have yet.
 In those cases, we either invited whoever could provide the needed information to the concerns meeting, or took the specific concern to the retrospective.

-We’d like to state that by no means the concerns meeting should substitute retrospectives.
-As we have discussed, they have different (though sometimes a bit overlapping) goals.
-We think that they are both useful and should be complementary.

-Some concerns caused by how the company organised the teams had to be escalated.
-Those kinds of problems caused by [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law) are very hard to fix, and their symptoms can at best be mitigated.
-Taking those problems to the retrospective might be a first step to gather more information before escalating them.
+2. Concerns caused by blocks due to how the company organised the teams.
+These kinds of problems related to [Conway’s Law](https://en.wikipedia.org/wiki/Conway%27s_law) are very hard to fix, and their symptoms can at best be mitigated within the team.
+We took those concerns to the retrospective as a first step to gather more information before escalating them.

 ## Summary·

-In this post we have explained how we applied the concept of caring work in several teams of [Lifull Connect](https://www.lifullconnect.com/) for more than a year<a href="#nota14"><sup>[14]</sup></a>.
+In this post we have explained how we applied the concept of caring work in several teams of [Lifull Connect](https://www.lifullconnect.com/) for more than a year.
+Remember that the application of this concept depends on the team’s context.
+Do not take this as “a recipe for applying caring work” or “the way to apply caring work”.

 We, first, showed how we created a safe space for caring work by devoting a given percentage of time/effort to it in every iteration, and by giving autonomy and agency to developers to decide which caring work was needed.